 10,000,000 Metric Tons

-1 Approximate amount of the loan facility approved at closing including principal and any capitalized interest.
+1 Approximate aggregate amount of the loan facilities approved as of the March 22, 2019 closing, including principal and any capitalized interest.

 2 Calculated using the project's and NREL Technology specific capacity factors.
-For cases in which NREL's capacity factors do not encompass project's specific design and operation, project specific capacity factors are used.3 Estimated at the time of GPC and OPC closing.
+For cases in which NREL's capacity factors do not encompass project's specific design and operation, project specific capacity factors are used.3 Peak construction jobs estimated at the time of March 2019 closing.